Kingcogu06/sd2-rizvi2.github.io/contribution.md

 01/01/26 - Daniyal finished the requirements page

-10/01/26 - Daniyal made a wireframe for a website view of the application
+05/01/26 - Dnaiyal started making wireframe for the application

+10/01/26 - Daniyal described what the wireframe means